Author Archives: kathrynwelds

 Jens Förster

-Similarly, Huang and Zhang demonstrated the motivational impact of choice.
+Similarly, Huang and Zhang demonstrated the motivational impact of number of choices.

-Volunteers with fewer choices were more likely to achieve the goal of a free yoghurt.
+Volunteers with fewer choices were more likely to achieve the goal of a in a study of incentive to claim a free yoghurt.

 “…relatively rigid structures can often simplify goal pursuit by removing the need to make choices, especially when people are already well into the process,” explained Huang.